 Light Yard Work We help you with light yard work including raking, lawn mowing and weeding.

-Social Activities *NEW* Here is your opportunity to enjoy all sorts of engaging activities and talks from the comfort and safety of your own home.
+Telephone Social Activities Here is your opportunity to enjoy all sorts of engaging activities and talks from the comfort and safety of your own home.
 TEAS (short for Telephone Events and Activities for Seniors) is a free interactive telephone-based program that connects seniors through trivia games, community presentations, health and wellness talks, and friendly conversations.
-LEARN MORE HERE
+Learn more here

-Friendly Visiting (temporarily suspended during COVID-19) A volunteer will spend time with you doing activities you both enjoy.
+Friendly Visiting A Volunteers will spend up to 2 hours a week with you, visiting and doing activities you both enjoy.

 Friendly visiting and social activities are provided at no cost.
 All other services are provided on a sliding fee scale based on your annual income.
 Some seniors may qualify for a 100% subsidy.
 Others may receive a 70% subsidy, 50% subsidy, 30% subsidy, and no subsidy.

 In order to receive any of these services, you will need to register.
 You must be age 65+ and residing in Vernon, Armstrong, Lavington, Lumby or Cherryville to be eligible.
 Please note that services may be limited and are subject to availability and funding.
 Phone 250.545.0585 or email [email protected] for more information.

 Elsie, age 85, lives alone and had just been diagnosed with cancer.
 Before she became connected with the Better At Home program, she was feeling lonely and scared.
 She has no family nearby and no one was able to visit because of the COVID-19 provincial restrictions.
 Elsie is now starting to open up and feel stronger and supported through new friendships and one to one phone support.
 We are also able to provide her with 100% subsidized transportation to medical appointments.